Skip to main content

 Background

-These also include several book chapters in various Companion volumes: Cambridge Companion to Alexander the Great (2023), Blackwell’s Companion to Greek Warfare (2021), Brill's Companion to the Campaigns of Philip II and Alexander the Great (2024?), and Routledge’s Companion to the Reception of Greek and Roman Gender and Sexuality (2022).
-In 2008, she edited (with Tim Howe) Macedonian Legacies (Regina Pub.), and is finishing editing Macedon and Its Influences (with Graham Wrightson) for Colloquia Antiqua (2025).
-Her current monograph project is a court study tentatively titled Playing for Keeps: Hephaistion and Krateros at the Court of Alexander the Great.
+She has authored fifteen articles about Alexander and his court, recent ones including, “Cyclops vs. Wolverine: Hephaistion and Krateros, Plutarch, and Swords,” in Repercussions of Violence under Alexander and the Successors.
+“Appropriating Narratives of Empire: Alexander and the Destruction of the Branchidai,” in Macedon and Its Influences, “Becoming Macedonian: Name-mapping and Ethnic Identity,” in Karanos, plus several book chapters in various Companion volumes: Brill's Companion to the Campaigns of Philip II and Alexander the Great (2025), Cambridge Companion to Alexander the Great (2024), Routledge’s Companion to the Reception of Greek and Roman Gender and Sexuality (2022), and Blackwell’s Companion to Greek Warfare (2021).
+Her current monograph project is a court study, Weaving Narrative Threads: Hephaistion and Krateros at Alexander’s Court.
 She also writes historical fiction and has a pair of novels from Riptide Publishers about the young Alexander before he became “the Great”—Dancing with the Lion: Becoming and Rise (2019).

-She has appeared on The History Channel and was series historical consultant for Netflix's Alexander: the Making of a God.
+She has appeared twice on The History Channel and was series historical consultant for Netflix's Alexander: the Making of a God.
 Read about her involvement in the Netflix series.

 Frequently Taught Courses